Indian Horse: Writing and development

 Indian Horse is presented as a story within a story, in the form of a memoir written by Saul at the New Dawn Centre, as an alternative to him telling his story to the group there.

 According to Wagamese, he originally intended to write a novel solely about hockey, but the legacy of the residential school system gradually became a focal point of the story.
 He said that writing the book took him about five times longer than it typically would have "because of the emotional territory it covers".
 Although Wagamese did not attend a residential school, he was affected by that system because his mother, aunts, and uncles were residential school survivors.

 Reception

 Indian Horse won the 2013 Burt Award for First Nations, Métis and Inuit Literature.

 Indian Horse was a competing title in the 2013 edition of Canada Reads.
 It was advocated by Carol Huynh.
 It lost to February by Lisa Moore.

 In 2020, the novel's French translation (for North America), Cheval Indien, was selected for Le Combat des Livres, the French-language edition of Canada Reads.
 It was defended by Romeo Saganash.

 Adaptation

-It was adapted for a 2017 film of the same name, which is now streaming on Netflix.
-Directed by Stephen Campanelli, it starred Ajuawak Kapashesit as the adult Saul and has a largely Indigenous cast.
+A film adaptation, Indian Horse, was directed by Stephen Campanelli and premiered at the 2017 Toronto International Film Festival.
+It then streamed on Netflix.
+It starred Ajuawak Kapashesit as the adult Saul and has a largely Indigenous cast.